dg-rp/python-aada/README.md

 * Python3.7+

+I use this script with python 3.7 installed with homebrew.
+You might have luck with other methods but this article's scope is limited to 3.7 via homebrew.
+If you're running Linux on your laptop you'll follow a similar path but you would likely be using yum or apt.

 # Installing Python3.7 with homebrew
 Run the following commands to check what version of python you're running and install at least python 3.7.